Checklist for Comparing Life Care and Senior Living Rental Communities

 Comparing Life Care and Rental Communities

-As you evaluate specific Life Care and rental communities, here are some questions you should ask at each to compare the value they offer:
+As you evaluate specific Life Care communities like Abbey Delray South and rental communities, here are some questions you should ask at each to compare the value they offer:

 - Is the location convenient to loved ones, places of worship, shopping and entertainment?